 Buying direct from manufacturer: Tax-Free • Unlimited Tech Support • Free Shipping for orders over $250 in contiguous USA!

 - Application Notes

-The illumiNova® fixed mount LED stroboscopic inspection systems are designed for continuous use in high speed applications requiring crisp, clear, stop motion quality inspection.
-The extraordinarily bright LED’s provide an ultra uniform white spectrum light.
-Available in lengths from 6 inches to 8 feet and 3 different lens options ensures you will have light coverage for any job.
-The powerful on board intuitive digital controller allows the user to quickly set flash rates, flash duration, brightness levels and many other advanced features.
-Flash rates can also be triggered remotely using machine mounted sensors connected directly to illumiNova’s digital input or use the optional remote controller to extend the operating distance up to 100 feet.
+The illumiNova Fixed Mount LED Stroboscopic Inspection Systems are designed for continuous use in high-speed applications requiring crisp, clear, stop motion quality inspection.
+The extraordinarily bright LEDs provide an ultra uniform white spectrum light.
+Available in lengths from 6 inches to 8 feet and with 3 different lens options ensures light coverage for any job.
+The powerful onboard intuitive digital controller allows the user to quickly set flash rates, flash duration, brightness levels, and many other advanced features.
+Flash rates can also be triggered remotely using machine-mounted sensors connected directly to illumiNova’s digital input or use the optional remote controller to extend the operating distance up to 100 feet.

 Trademark Serial Number 88200680 and Trademark Serial Number 88200556

 Visit our Video Resource tab for Monarch Instrument Stroboscopic features, tips, and applications.

 - Super bright LEDs with uniform white light output

 - Continuous AC operation

 - Housing is compatible with 80/20 mounting systems